 Bathroom rugs can be difficult to select.
 They have to be durable, yet comfy—pretty, but still functional.
-If you’ve never considered using an outdoor rug in a bath, now’s the time.
-This one makes a splash in an older home, covering original wood floors and adding color.
+If you’ve never considered using an outdoor rug in a bathroom, now’s the time.
+This one makes a splash in an older home, covering original wood floors with a touch of color.
 The true beauty of this choice is it won’t stay soaking wet and damage those lovely planks.

 To upgrade your stairs, paint them bright white and cover the steps with a colorful indoor/outdoor runner.
 It’s the ideal solution for a household with little ones or pets.
 Matching accessories bring this spirited look together.